How the past improves the present

 “When April the sweet showers fall And pierce the drought of March to the root, and all The veins are bathed in liquor of such power As brings about the engendering of the flower ...”

 Eliot is telling Chaucer, “I see you, but I don’t agree with you.”
 Perhaps April is modernism, the arrival of a new season/movement that thaws our collective numbness to the world around.
-Certainly, the modernists were excited by contemporary life and saw it as a shock to the system; Eliot, however, is not so naively optimistic about it.
+Certainly, the modernists were excited by contemporary life and saw it as a shock to the system; Eliot, however, is not so naively optimistic.
 It seems somehow cruel to him, even if necessary or, like the turning of a season, inevitable.
 This remembering brings with it pain – when I read of the spring rain “stirring dull roots”, I think of biting down on a sore tooth and the ache in its nerves at the root reminding me of a problem that is still there, even if I had forgotten it.

 “Winter kept us warm,” The Waste Land continues, “covering / Earth in forgetful snow ...”
 Here too, Eliot is at odds with the positive outlook of his fellow modernists.
 Traditional art forms and methods had, according to the modernist paradigm, anaesthetised us to real life.
 We had become comfortable, apathetic even, with novels and paintings that continued to portray life as it was even as life changed drastically and rapidly around us.
 But Eliot acknowledges the appeal of such cosy “warm” forgetfulness.
 He is not endorsing tradition nor rejecting modernity wholesale, he is examining both critically.
 He does this by reversing Chaucer’s previous idea, so that in opposing an idea from the past, from “traditional” literature, he also places himself in opposition to the present and modernism.
 Eliot is cleverly placing the present and the past in the context of the other, simultaneously widening his poem’s temporal bandwidth.